FoilDock Strategic Render 03: Wide-angle industrial overview of the shipyard deployment.

 Executive Governance

 FoilDock Panama is guided by a unified governance structure, led by our Executive Board.
-This architecture ensures operational excellence is aligned with our status as the **Master Licensee** for the Americas.
+This architecture ensures operational excellence is aligned with our status as the regional deployment engine.

 FoilDock Panama Board